RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 | JS / Bin size uncomrpessed | 2100KB | 210kb  | 628KB |

 - The Blazor client-side size is not enormous but still it's 3-4x bigger than the Angular app and 10x the Blazor server-side size.
-- The time to interactive is way too high for the Blazor client-side
+- The time to interactive is quite high for the Blazor client-side, maybe the reduction of binary size or the rise of AoT will solve this

 Note : This test doesn't use gzip compression for the web server so you can reduce the Blazor ouput by 40% and Angular by 60% (from my experience).